 Taliban claim deadly attack on Karachi airport

-The Pakistani Taliban have said they were behind an assault on the country's largest airport that killed at least 28 people, including all 10 attackers.
+have said they were behind an assault on the country's largest airport

-Security forces battled the militants for at least six hours, finally gaining control around dawn.
+The raid on Karachi international airport began late on Sunday at a terminal used for cargo and VIP flights Security forces battled the militants for at least six hours, finally gaining control around dawn.
 The airport has now reopened and flights have resumed.

 Karachi has been a target for many attacks by the Taliban.